Linuxbrew/brew/Library/Homebrew/manpages/brew.1.md

   * `fetch` [`--force`] [`-v`] [`--devel`|`--HEAD`] [`--deps`] [`--build-from-source`|`--force-bottle`] <formulae>:
     Download the source packages for the given <formulae>.
-    For tarballs, also print SHA-1 and SHA-256 checksums.
+    For tarballs, also print SHA-256 checksums.

     If `--HEAD` or `--devel` is passed, fetch that version instead of the stable version.